snowballstem/snowball/README.rst

 This repository contains the source code for the snowball compiler and the stemming algorithms.
-The snowball compiler is written in ISO C - you'll need a C compiler which support C99 to build it (but the C code it generates should work with any ISO C compiler.)
+The snowball compiler is written in ISO C - you'll need a C compiler which support C99 to build it (but the C code it generates should work with any ISO C compiler).

 See https://snowballstem.org/ for more information about Snowball.